Allanwils/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that changes the owner of the file hello to the user betty A script  that creates an empty file called hello
+ script that changes the group owner to school for the file hello